 When you need assistance or advice on cancer-related topics, many organizations will offer their expertise at no charge.
 The following list includes some of the telephone and e-mail helpline services answered by oncology health professionals, trained counselors, or volunteers.
 These services offer general medical information; for specific medical questions, you should always talk with your doctor or another member of your health care team.

-After Breast Cancer Diagnosis (ABCD) provides free, personalized information and support to people affected by breast cancer—patients, families, and friends—through its One-to-One mentoring breast cancer support service, Breast Cancer Helpline and Resource List, and MORE: Mentor Outreach and Education program.
-If you have a question or would like to be matched with a mentor, you can either call the toll-free help line or send an email to the address listed above.
+After Breast Cancer Diagnosis (ABCD) provides free, personalized information and support to people affected by breast cancer—patients, families, and friends—through its One-to-One mentoring breast cancer support service , Breast Cancer Helpline and Resource List , and MORE: Mentor Outreach and Education program .
+If you have questions or would like to be matched with a mentor, you can call the toll-free help line or send an email to the address listed above.

 The American Cancer Society (ACS) is a nationwide, community-based health organization that supports cancer research, education, advocacy, and service.
-To send a question by e-mail, use the form provided on the “Contact Us” page on www.cancer.org .
 Questions are answered within four to five business days.
 If you need immediate information, call the toll-free number (calls are answered 24 hours a day, seven days a week), or contact them via live chat Monday-Friday, 8:00 AM to 6:30 PM CT.
-Questions are taken in both English and en Español.
+Questions are taken in both English and Spanish.

 The American Institute for Cancer Research promotes research and education on diet and cancer prevention.
-When you call the Nutrition Hotline, your question will be taken, and your call will be returned within three business days by a registered dietitian (RD).
+When you call or e-mail the Nutrition Hotline , your question will be taken, and your call will be returned within three business days by a registered dietitian (RD).
 Calls are answered from 9:00 AM to 5:00 PM ET, Monday through Friday.
-You may also submit your question via e-mail through a form on AICR's website.

 American Psychosocial Oncology Society